NiRuff/IntelliPy/README.md

 > * _alternative_Label_Data.xlsx_

 #### _nosepoke_learning_Data.xlsx_
 This file contains the table for the overall learning rate per individual and per group for nosepoke 1 - n in the first sheet.
-The second sheet contains the same information, but not computed for every single nosepoke but after each hour, so that it gives the possibilitiy to compare the learning performance between individuals and groups based on time and not based on trials.
+The second sheet contains the same information, but not computed for every single nosepoke but after each hour, so that it gives the possibility to compare the learning performance between individuals and groups based on time and not based on trials.
 Additionally, the given data is also visulaized in line plots showing all individuals and all defined groups.
 If the user decided to treat nosepokes not followed by a lick differently (excluded or as incorrect), the data and plots are also created per nosepoke and per hour in different sheets.
-Additionally, the user can also decide to create sheets in which only nosepoke not followed by a lick are shown, e.g. if this behavior is researched as playing behavior.
+Additionally, the user can also decide to create sheets in which only nosepokes not followed by a lick are shown, e.g. if this behavior is assumed as playing behavior.

 Both, the nosepoke.txt and the visit.txt file can be used for computing the learning rate but the latter contains information on the side error and the place error, whereas the former only contains information that are connected to nosepokes, so the place errors are not included in the data (as no nosepokes are possible at the wrong "place").
-Additionally, the visit.txt file contains information per visit, not per nosepoke, so that many nosepokes can be included in one visit and thus temporal resolution is less detailed than in the nosepoke.txt file.
-Furthermore, the visit.txt data is not showing if a specific nosepoke was followed by a lick so that this part of the analysis is only included in the _nosepoke_learning_Data.xlsx_.
+Additionally, the visit.txt file contains information per visit, not per nosepoke, so that many nosepokes can be included in one visit and thus temporal resolution is less detailed than in the _Nosepoke.txt_ file.
+Furthermore, the _Visit.txt_ data is not showing if a specific nosepoke was followed by a lick so that this part of the analysis is only included in the _nosepoke_learning_Data.xlsx_.

 #### _pivot_Data.xlsx_
-The aggregated data (sum) for each animal and group of the LickDuration, LickNumber, NosepokeDuration, NosepokeNumber, VisitCount and LickContactTime is given here as tables and graphs on different sheets.
+The aggregated data (sum) for each animal and group of the **LickDuration**, **LickNumber**, **NosepokeDuration**, **NosepokeNumber**, **VisitCount** and **LickContactTime** is given here as tables and graphs on different sheets.
 Per default, all data is aggregated by day.
 If the user specified some other hour intervals in the options, e.g. 12 hours, 6 hours, etc., these intervals will also be given here for each parameter in separate sheets.

 #### _visit_learning_Data.xlsx_
 This file contains the table for the overall learning rate per individual and per group for visit 1 - n in the first sheet.
 The second sheet contains the same information, but not computed for every single nosepoke but after each hour, so that it gives the possibilitiy to compare the learning performance between individuals and groups based on time and not based on trials.